Recovery Life Skills with LifeSpring

 How Nutrition Life Skills Help Those in Recovery

 Recovery is all about the “we,” never the “me.”
 It is important to get help when one is in recovery.
 Facing recovery alone is not only more difficult but also leads to higher rates of relapse.
 This help must also include help with food and eating choices.
-This is where we here at LifeSpring Home Nutrition and our medically tailored meals (MTM) with convenient home delivery at affordable prices can be so essential.
+This is where our medically tailored meals (MTMs) at LifeSpring Home Nutrition, with convenient home delivery and affordable prices, can be so essential.

 Offering Positive Recovery Support at LifeSpring Home Nutrition

 That is why we make it our mission to help people in recovery with their food choices.
 We make it our mission to be part of the “we” side of their recovery.
 That way, people can continue to focus more closely on the essential “me” side.
-With our help, people can achieve sobriety more effortlessly, and, as a result, enjoy lifelong optimal health.
+With our help, people can achieve sobriety more effortlessly and, as a result, enjoy lifelong optimal health.

 Nutrition is one of the most crucial factors in lasting recovery from substance misuse, abuse, and substance use disorder (SUD).
 Proper nutrients provide great support and can make it easier or harder for your recovery.
-Nutritional life skills can also be implemented alongside other life skills for individuals recovering from addiction.
+Nutritional life skills can also be implemented alongside other independent living skills for individuals recovering from addiction.
 These can include time management, education, and communication.
-If you think you or someone you love can benefit from healthy, medically tailored meals (MTM) with convenient home delivery at affordable prices, we can help.
-For more information about balancing the emotional and physical aspects of eating and the wide range of healthy options provided by LifeSpring Home Nutrition, please call us at (800) 798-5767.
+If you think you or someone you love can benefit from healthy, medically tailored meals (MTMs) with convenient home delivery at affordable prices, we can help.